Igbo Spirituality

 Onwuejeogwu, in his definition, went on to say that “Alusi/Arusi are the invisible creations of Chi Ukwu.
 They are considered to be supernatural beings and/or forces that are the authors of good and evil.
 They manipulate the hidden laws made by Chi Ukwu to produce good or evil, which they shower on the visible world of men.”
 Continuing, Onwuejeogwu claimed that “Agwu are ambivalent in their character – they reveal the secret of the invisible and visible world to traditional medicine men called Dibia, in the mystical code of divination called Afa, and are also responsible for mental illness.”

-Discussing this second definition of Agwụ by Onwuejeogwu, Anenechukwu Umeh pointed out that some of what Onwuejeogwu portrayed were not the true nature of Agwụ.
+Discussing this second definition of Agwụ by Onwuejeogwu, Anenechukwu Umeh pointed out that some of what Onwuejeogwu portrayed was not the true nature of Agwụ.
 He went ahead to explain that Agwụ as Atu (creation by word of mouth) is part and parcel of Chi Ukwu (the creator).
 Umeh also stated that the idea of Agwụ manipulating the hidden laws of Chi Ukwu to produce evil is entirely a wrong depiction, emphasizing that Agwu is what is called the Holy Spirit in the English language, and does not do evil.

 This is supported by the fact that from the days of old, great Ndị Dibịa in Igboland are far removed from doing evil, even when they are provoked and pushed to the wall.
-The true Igbo Dibịa is equipped by Agwụ, with the knowledge of destructive forces, more deadly and precise in action, and more easily employed that the greatest nuclear weapon known to man.
+The true Igbo Dibịa is equipped by Agwụ, with the knowledge of destructive forces, more deadly and precise in action, and more easily employed than the greatest nuclear weapon known to man.
 They possess this knowledge as the necessary balance needed for the knowledge of good and healing forces.
 Ife na-azo ndụ na egbukwa egbụ – that which saves also kills, and that which kills can also save.
 This is spiritual law – the universal principle of ‘Ogwu‘.

 More importantly, Anenechukwu Umeh stated that it is false when Agwụ is defined as being responsible for mental illness.
 What has led to this misrepresentation is seen in cases where Chi Ukwu blesses a person with Chi Ketalu and Ofo Agwụ (divine powers and spiritual purpose as a Dibịa), and such a person refuses to follow the path and serve as a Dibịa, or to accept his calling.
 Kpakpankpa Agwụ then compels compliance by visiting the person with a temporary shake-up, which appears to the Ofeke (novice) as mental illness.